This post has been updated and was originally published in July 2020.

 - Expert tips for successful YouTube advertising

-- The latest tools worth looking into
+- The latest video ad tools worth exploring

 From the first “Evolution of Dance” viral video to vloggers-turned-bonafide celebrities, few websites have seen as much rousing success as YouTube.